Official Import Rules

 Frequently Asked Questions

-No. The US is a 'listed' third country, so only a microchip, rabies vaccination, and veterinary health certificate are required.
+No. The US is a 'listed' third country, so only a microchip, rabies vaccination, and Animal Health Certificate are required.
 No titer test needed.

 Yes.
 Most European airlines (Iberia, Vueling, Air Europa) and many US airlines allow cats in the cabin on flights to Spain.